 - Landscape bed maintenance and shrub pruning -two times per season

 To the extent possible, all landscaping maintenance actitivites are schedule around major campus events including Convocation, Commencement, admission events and student activities outdoor events.

-Snow and ice removal activities are perfomed by the facilities department staff.
-During snow removal events, facilities personnel are assigned soley to snow removal duties.
+Snow and ice removal activities are performed by the facilities department staff.
+During snow removal events, facilities personnel are assigned solely to snow removal duties.
 This may delay routine response to work orders.
 Emergency work requests will be addressed during these periods on a priority and severity basis.

 Snow removal parking and vehicle relocations

 During campus snow events all faculty, staff and students may be required to relocate their personal vehicles from one parking area to another parking both prior to a laarge storm or following lot clearing of one area so other areas can be cleared.
 Facilities works closely with Campus Security to assess conditions and Campus email and text notifications will sent to all Hood community members.